QTJiebin/MAD_Segmentation/README.md

 The code is coming soon.

 ## Thanks
-[Chengyang Le](https://leshier.github.io), Yu Zhong, and all participants in the subjective experiment.
+[Chenyang Le](https://leshier.github.io), Yu Zhong, and all participants in the subjective experiment.